aogilvie/touchintimebot/README.md

 ## Setup

-- See same config.json
+- See sample config.json
-- Running manually, just execture `./run.sh`
+- Running manually, just execute `./run.sh`

 ## Scheduling

-You can set your own cron jobs as follows
+You can set your own cron jobs as follows:

 ```
 # create a local log file